 Incentives may be less necessary in clinical settings when more direct clinical benefits from personal sensing are available.
 For example, research has suggested that privacy concerns associated with personal sensing may be reduced if participants perceive that they will benefit from the sensed data [6,56,91].
 There was some evidence for this perspective in the free response comments from our participants as well.

+We did not provide any direct clinical treatment to participants.
+Participants were given resources for alcohol treatment options upon request.
+Additionally, while the personal sensing methods were used solely for data collection, in this study, participants still may

-Given this, the acceptability of personal sensing may be higher than observed in our study if the sensing system was implemented as part of their treatment or continuing care during their recovery.
+have experienced some clinical benefit from them (e.g., via reflection, accountability, etc.).
+Still, the acceptability of personal sensing may be higher than observed in our study if the sensing system was implemented as part of their direct treatment or continuing care during their recovery.
 Digital therapeutics are particularly well-positioned to use sensed data to select, personalize, or time the delivery of interventions and other supports to improve clinical outcomes.
 Future research should evaluate the acceptability of personal sensing in contexts where its use directly benefits those providing the sensed data.
-In these contexts, benefits can also be explicitly measured.
+In these contexts, benefits (e.g., financial, clinical) can also be explicitly measured.
 It may even be possible to manipulate the benefits from personal sensing across participants to evaluate their contribution to acceptability more rigorously.

 Trust likely matters